Tanzania: Southern Serengeti & Mahale

 • Travel by Dog Sled

-• Tuesday, January 31: Arrive Arusha
+• Saturday, February 7: Arrive Arusha

-• Wednesday, February 1: Arusha / Tarangire National Park
+• Sunday, February 8: Arusha / Tarangire National Park

-• Thursday, February 2: Tarangire National Park
+• Monday, February 9: Tarangire National Park

 In addition to being home to a full complement of the charismatic megafauna of East Africa, Tarangire is among the few places in Tanzania where arid country antelope such as Fringe-eared Oryx and long-necked Gerenuk can be seen.
 Africa’s smallest carnivore, the elusive Dwarf Mongoose, is also regularly encountered.
 This scenically spectacular area is equally renowned for its landscape of magnificent baobab trees, with breathtaking views over the Masai Steppe and the wondrous Eastern Arc mountains to the south.
 Explore by foot on a walking safari, or by vehicle, with game drives ending in spectacular sunsets.
-Dinner and overnight at Honeyguide Tarangire Camp.
+Dinner and overnight at Tarangire Ndovu Tented Lodge.

-• Saturday, February 4: Ngorongoro Crater
+• Wednesday, February 11: Ngorongoro Crater

 Rise at dawn for an adventure into one of the world’s most spectacular wildlife sanctuaries, the Ngorongoro Crater.
 The 100-square-mile crater floor is an ecological microcosm of East Africa, with forests, lakes, grasslands, swamps and rivers that together support a staggering 30,000 large animals.
 Huge concentrations of Serengeti White-bearded Wildebeest and Plains Zebra are accompanied by smaller numbers of the crater’s famous Giant Tuskers, Cape Buffalo, Hippos, Topi, and both Thomson’s and Grant’s Gazelles.
 Predators like Lion, Cheetah, Leopard, Spotted Hyena, Bat-eared Fox, and both Golden and Black-backed Jackal are regularly encountered.
 You may even be lucky enough to spot the critically endangered Black Rhino.
 Birders will not be disappointed—see rafts of Lesser Flamingos on Lake Magadi, Ostrich, Kori Bustard, flocks of majestic Grey Crowned Cranes, Lilac-breasted Roller, and raptors like the unique Secretarybird and peculiar Long-crested Eagle.
-Return to Gibb’s Farm for dinner and overnight.
+Return to Entamanu Ngorongoro Camp for dinner and overnight.

 The Serengeti is Tanzania’s oldest national park.
 Its name means “endless plain” in the Masai language, which is fitting, as the park is comprised of 5,700 square miles of plains, open woodlands, and rivers.
 The park is a veritable wildlife feast, offering a host of resident mammals and simply superb birds, with over 550 species having been recorded.
 Today, experience one of the most dramatic transitions in all of East Africa, as you travel from the well-watered highland forests into the arid thorn bush country of Olduvai Gorge, one of the world’s most important paleoanthropological sites.
 The gorge was vital in establishing the African origin of humankind and in turn, why it is referred to as the ‘Cradle of Mankind’.
-Continue your journey as a game drive into the vastness of the southern Serengeti to Sanctuary Kusini Camp for dinner and overnight.
+Continue your journey as a game drive into the vastness of the southern Serengeti to Serengeti Mobile Camp for dinner and overnight.

-• Monday – Wednesday, February 6 – 8: Southern Serengeti
+• Friday – Sunday, February 13 – 15: Southern Serengeti

-• Thursday, February 9: Southern Serengeti / Mahale Mountains National Park
+• Monday, February 16: Southern Serengeti / Mahale Mountains National Park

 Enjoy one last morning game drive before transferring to the airstrip for a flight to one of East Africa’s premier Chimpanzee-tracking destinations: Mahale Mountains National Park.
 A complete change of scene from Southern Serengeti, Mahale has an idyllic setting of sandy, forest-lined beaches lapped by the transparent waters of Lake Tanganyika and backed by the forested peaks of the Mahale Mountains.
 After landing at the airstrip, a traditional sailing dhow takes you to your lodge, the stunning lakeshore Greystoke Mahale for dinner and overnight.

-• Friday – Sunday, February 10 – 12: Mahale Mountains National Park
+• Tuesday & Wednesday, February 17 & 18: Mahale Mountains National Park

 Tracking Chimpanzees—humanity’s closest living genetic allies—is the main activity at Mahale.
 The forests here support a healthy population of almost 1,000 wild Eastern Chimpanzees, including the 60-strong Mimikere Community.
-First habituated by Japanese researchers in the 1960s, the Mimikere group now barely acknowledges the presence of humans, providing visitors a unique opportunity to walk in the midst of these intelligent, sociable and thoroughly fascinating creatures.
+First habituated by Japanese researchers in the 1960s, the Mimikere group now barely acknowledges the presence of humans, providing visitors a unique opportunity to walk in the midst of these intelligent, sociable, and thoroughly fascinating creatures.

 No less than eight smaller primate species have also been recorded here, with Yellow Baboon, Ashy Red Colobus, and Blue, Red-tailed and Vervet Monkeys all frequently encountered close to camp.
 Superb all-round birding is boosted by several charismatic forest species—among them Narina Trogon, Ross’s Turaco, Blue-breasted Kingfisher, Trumpeter Hornbill, and Crested Malimbe.
 Between walks, take a refreshing dip or snorkel in Lake Tanganyika, which stands at an altitude of 2,536 feet on the Rift Valley floor, below the forest-clad slopes and wild crags of the 8,070-foot Mahale Mountains.
-Home to more than 500 fish species, this magnificently-scenic inland sea ranks as the world’s longest and second-deepest freshwater body, and is also credibly claimed to be the least polluted lake on the planet.
+Home to more than 500 fish species, this magnificently scenic inland sea ranks as the world’s longest and second-deepest freshwater body, and is also credibly claimed to be the least polluted lake on the planet.
 Enjoy sundowners on the beach, and dinners and overnights at the stunning Greystoke Mahale.

-• Monday, February 13: Mahale Mountains National Park / Arusha
+• Thursday, February 19: Mahale Mountains National Park / Arusha

 After a final morning in Mahale Mountains National Park, enjoy lunch overlooking Lake Tanganyika before transferring to the airstrip for your flight to Kilimanjaro International Airport to connect with flights home.